jayanthkoushik/corgy/docs/corgy.md

 *Annotations*
-`typing.Annotated` can be used to add additional metadata to attributes, akin to docstrings.
+`typing.Annotated` can be used to add additional metadata to attributes, akin to doc strings.
 It is primarily used to control how attributes are added to `ArgumentParser` instances. `typing.Annotated` is stripped on class creation, leaving only the base type: